 5 Stars - AFTER SHOCK.
 "Amazing what you can do to a reader in 15 minutes.
 Awesome!!" - Bryan

 5 Stars - FIVE STARS.
 "Love this strange story." - Patricia Z.

 1. a person who thrives on a steady diet of bad behavior.

 2. a person who celebrates the endtimes of elegance, the meltdown of manners.

-To help you make the transition from "moralist" to "connoisseur of the unrefined arts," here are...Six Stories, Exposés, Essays & Warnings (for connoisseurs of bad behavior).
+To help you make the transition from "moralist" to "connoisseur of the unrefined arts," here are...seven Stories, Exposés, Essays & Warnings (for connoisseurs of bad behavior).

 This slim volume is a standing ovation to bad behavior.
-Pieces include the godfather of bad behavior, an embittered Walmart greeter, telephone terrorism, Patty Hearst meets Carl Jung, astral plane abductions, toilet bowl boosters, a miniature World War III, and…the world's only singing & dancing bank bandits.
+Pieces include the godfather of bad behavior, an embittered Walmart greeter, Frankenstein (the mega Mack-Daddy), telephone terrorism, Patty Hearst meets Carl Jung, astral plane abductions, toilet bowl boosters, a miniature World War III, and…the world's only singing & dancing bank bandits.

 (click rock to make your life fall apart)

 What do these two fellows think of the book?
 Click HERE.